-A network fee is the fee paid to the miners of the network you are using for your cryptocurrency transaction.
+A network cost is the fee paid to the miners of the network you are using for your cryptocurrency transaction.

-However, on the Polygon network, the network fees are paid in MATIC.
-The network fee you pay will vary according to the network you use.
-Uniswap does not receive payment from network fees.
+However, on the Polygon network, the network costs are paid in MATIC.
+The network cost you pay will vary according to the network you use.
+Uniswap does not receive payment from network costs.

 Network costs are determined by supply and demand of miners.